Andr3w0w3n/BNRQ/README.md

 ## Library references
 ### PySide
-This application uses (PySide2)[https://pypi.org/project/PySide2/] with no modifications to it.
+This application uses [PySide2](https://pypi.org/project/PySide2/) with no modifications to it.

 ### Pyinstaller
-This application was packaged with (pyinstaller)[https://pyinstaller.org/en/stable/installation.html] with no modifications to it.
+This application was packaged using [pyinstaller](https://pyinstaller.org/en/stable/installation.html) with no modifications to it.
 It was also not packaged with the application.